Bear Valley Review

 • The main frontside ski pod now has a high-speed 6-pack “Mokelumne Express” which has an enormous capacity and will be easy for families to load.

-• The Village side can provide an additional adventure that is quite unusual.
+• The Village side could provide an additional adventure that is quite unusual.

 The bad

-• The low elevation means the bottom of the resort does not get or hold snow very long.
+• The low elevation means the bottom of the resort does not get or hold snow very long, and it ices up quickly.

 • The terrain is “upside-down”, with the most difficult terrain on the Grizzly chair at the bottom.
-Obviously steep terrain at a low elevation is not a good combination.
+Obviously steep terrain at a low elevation is not a good combination, and in fact it is rarely in very good shape.
+You really have to be there within 1 or 2 days after a fresh snowfall.

 • Although it does have a high-speed quad on the West Side and a 6-pack on the front, these serve less than 1,000 feet of vertical, so it’s a quick ride up and run down.